Resources

 Use a prepaid debit card to re-up the account or simply pay cash at the store to add more months as needed.

-Another way to make it much harder for the carriers to pinpoint and track your ever move is to use a Voice Over Internet Protocol (VOIP) phone number through jmp.chat or voip.ms.
+Another way to make it much harder for the carriers to pinpoint and track your every move is to use a Voice Over Internet Protocol (VoIP) phone number through jmp.chat or voip.ms.

 Use an operating system on your device that isn’t owned/controlled by Google, Apple, Microsoft or Amazon